 And as we’ve written about before, your reputation online matters.
 In Bryan Kramer’s appearance on The Growth Lab Show, he talks about the incredible opportunity businesses have when it comes to interacting and engaging with their customers online, especially in the area of your online reputation.
 You can learn a lot from customer feedback online.
 And by responding to that feedback, you can potentially salvage a customer relationship and win prospective customers over.

 But, how?
-Your best bet is to take the following approach when responding to your customers.
+Your best bet is to take the following approach when responding to reviews.

 Own Up to Your Mistakes